ookayE/learning-express/README.md

 in posts.js

 To be more specific with error message, we can access our error message (found in posts.js) in our errorHandler middleware via the error parameter we are passing in as an argument.

+Using colors dependency to make logging more clear